FlixCoder/serde-brief/README.md

 Postcard is producing way smaller encoded data due to the missing schema information and field names.
 It is also faster.

-Brief supports decoding unknown data and parsing it into the requested structures regardless of additional fields or different orders.
+Serde-Brief supports decoding unknown data and parsing it into the requested structures regardless of additional fields or different orders.

 ### [Pot](https://docs.rs/pot/)